skynettx/glbtool/README.md

 ## Thanks
 Special thanks to [Yggdrasill](https://github.com/Yggdrasill) for the encryption part from glbtools.
 Also thanks for [LodePNG](https://github.com/lvandeve/lodepng) used in this project.
+Many thanks also to Ben Ryves for mus2mid.